KIMO 20V 13809S Review

 Included Battery

-The KIMO only includes a single 2.0 amp-hour battery which took around 75 minutes to fully recharge in our test — right on par for the average product.
+The KIMO only includes a single 2.0 amp-hour battery, which took around 75 minutes to fully recharge in our test—right on par with the average product.

-This drill delivered a solid showing in our battery test before calling it quits.
+This drill delivered an average showing in our battery test before calling it quits.
 It made it through 6 complete cycles and then died just a single 1" hole shy of completing the 7th.
 The top tools finished over 10 cycles before their batteries were exhausted.

 Convenience